Born Fundamentalist, Born Again Catholic

 For me, the hardest biblical passage related to this discussion was found in Zechariah.
 I remember standing in a hallway with a man whose specialty was general eschatology (study of the “end times”).
 A young man approached us and asked this respected teacher about this verse.
 His question was this: “If Jesus’ sacrifice is final and complete, why will there be sacrifices needed in Jerusalem after the death and resurrection of Jesus?”

-Zechariah 14:20–21 states prophetically: “On that day … all who come to sacrifice [in Jerusalem] will take some of the pots and cook in them.”
+Zechariah 14:20–21 states prophetically: “On that day … the cooking pots in the Lord’s house will be like the bowls before the altar.
+Every cooking pot in Jerusalem and in Judah will be holy to the Lord of hosts; and all who come to sacrifice [in Jerusalem] will take some of the pots and cook in them” (NIV).
 Most premillennialists agree that this passage is speaking of a time after Christ’s first coming.
 Why is it so problematic for them?
-Because they understand these events to occur during the 1000-year reign of Christ over an earthly kingdom with its capital at Jerusalem.
+Because they understand these events to occur during the thousand-year reign of Christ over an earthly kingdom with its capital at Jerusalem.

 Here’s the rub.
 After Christ has died and set up His kingdom, why would sacrifices be resumed?
 There is absolutely no good Protestant response to that question.
 Evangelicals are adamant about the fact that priesthood here on earth is no longer needed.
 Sacrifices after the passion of Christ are unnecessary.
 The crucifixion of Christ was the last sacrifice ever needed.
 So why rebuild Jerusalem’s temple?